Industrial porcelain enamel: Characteristics

-The most important characteristic of porcelain enamel, from an industrial perspective, is its resistance to corrosion.
-Mild steel is used in almost every industry and a huge array of products; porcelain enamel is a very economic way of protecting this, and other chemically vulnerable materials, from corrosion.
-It can also produce very smooth, glossy finishes in a wide array of colours; these colours will not fade on exposure to UV light, as paint will.
+The most essential characteristic of porcelain enamel, from an industrial perspective, is its resistance to corrosion.
+Mild steel is used in almost every industry and a vast array of products; porcelain enamel is a very economical way of protecting this, and other chemically vulnerable materials, from corrosion.
+It can also produce extraordinarily smooth, glossy finishes in a wide array of colours; these colours will not fade when exposed to UV light, unlike paint.
 Being a fired ceramic, porcelain enamel is also highly heat-resistant; this allows it to be used in high-temperature applications where an organic anti-corrosion coating or galvanization may be impractical or even dangerous (see Metal fume fever).

 Porcelain enamel also sees less frequent employment of some of its other properties; examples are its abrasion resistance, where it may perform better than many metals; its resistance to organic solvents, where it is entirely impervious; its resistance to thermal shock, where it can resist rapid cooling from temperatures 500°C and higher; and its longevity.

 Applications

-Porcelain enamel is used most often in the manufacture of products that will be expected to come under regular chemical attack or high heat such as cookware, burners, and laboratory equipment.
+Porcelain enamel is used most often in the manufacture of products that will be expected to come under regular chemical attack or high heat, such as cookware, burners, and laboratory equipment.
 It is used in the production of many household goods and appliances, especially those used in the kitchen or bathroom area: pots, pans, cooktops, appliances, sinks, toilets, bathtubs, even walls, counters, and other surfaces.

 Porcelain enamel is also used architecturally as a coating for wall panels.
 It may be used externally to provide weather resistance and desirable appearance, or internally to provide wear resistance; for example, on escalator side panels and tunnel walls.
 In recent years, agricultural silos have also been constructed with porcelain enamelled steel plates to protect the interior from corrosion and the exterior from weathering; this may indicate a future trend of coating all outdoor mild steel products in a weather-resistant porcelain enamel.

 Enamelling process

-The application of industrial porcelain enamel can be a complicated process involving many different and very technical steps.
+The application of industrial porcelain enamel is a complex process involving numerous technical steps.
 All enamelling processes involve the mixture and preparation of frit, the unfired enamel mixture; the preparation of the substrate; the application and firing; and then finishing processes.
-Most modern applications also involve two layers of enamel: a ground-coat to bond to the substrate and a cover-coat to provide the desired external properties.
+Most modern applications also involve two layers of enamel: a ground coat to bond to the substrate and a cover coat to provide the desired external properties.

-Because frits frequently must be mixed at higher temperatures than the firing requires, most modern industrial enamellers do not mix their own frits completely; frit is most often purchased from dedicated frit producers in standard compositions and then any special ingredients added before application and firing.
+Because frits are frequently mixed at higher temperatures than the firing process requires, most modern industrial enamellers do not mix their frits completely; instead, frit is most often purchased from dedicated frit producers in standard compositions, and any special ingredients are added before application and firing.